tjdevries/config_manager/README.md

 This is TJ's configuration repo.
 Feel free to use whatever you would like from it!
 It'd be great if you mentioned where it came from if you think it's cool.

-If you like what I'm doing, check this out:
+If you like what I'm doing, consider supporting me by clicking the heart button above!

-<iframe src="https://github.com/sponsors/tjdevries/card" title="Sponsor tjdevries" height="225" width="600" style="border: 0;"></iframe>

 Major areas include: